 Examples include unblocking the bile duct to relieve jaundice (which can occur with pancreatic cancer), or removing a bowel obstruction (which can occur with ovarian or bowel cancer).

 When radiation is used as a palliative treatment for pain management, often only a short course of treatment of a few days to a week or two is required.
-The treatment team will discuss this with you.

 It can take a few days or weeks before your pain improves.
 You will need to keep taking your pain medicines during this time.
 In some cases, the pain may get worse before it gets better.
 Your doctor will be able to prescribe different medicines to manage this.
 The dose of radiation therapy used to treat pain is low, and the treatment has very few side effects other than tiredness.